 - Vandalizing an institution (such as a cemetary, school, or place of worship)

 Penalties for disorderly conduct charges vary depending on the circumstances that led to the charge.
 Charges that stemmed from public drunkenness or disturbing the peace, for instance, are prosecuted as class B misdemeanors, with a maximum penalty of six months in jail and a $1,000 fine.
 However, over the past few years as protests relating to racial injustice have become more common in St. Louis, Missouri lawmakers have drastically stiffened penalties for disorderly conduct charges related to rioting or civil disorder.
 Rioting is now a class A misdemeanor (maximum penalty of a year in jail and a fine of no more than $2,000) and promoting civil disorder is charged as a class D felony, which carries with it up to seven years in state prison and a $10,000 fine.

-Combs Law Group is a St. Louis criminal defense law firm that checks all those boxes.
+Combs Law Group is a criminal defense law firm in St. Louis, MO that checks all those boxes.
 When you work with our firm, you will always be able to speak directly with an attorney about your case–never a paralegal or an assistant.
 We work with you to develop a rigorous defense strategy based around the facts of your case and your personal details.
 Before you contact us for a free, no-obligation document review, we invite you to take a look at some of our previous results and what our clients have had to say about the top-quality experience they had when they worked with Combs Law Group.